 Drawing is a right brain activity.
-Subjects like maths, science and languages are mainly the functions of left brain.
+Subjects like math, science and languages are mainly the functions of left brain.
 We learn a lot about them in our formal education system.
-Creativity, imagination, art and wholistic thinking are mainly the domain of right brain.
+Creativity, imagination, art and holistic thinking are mainly the domain of right brain.
 As with any muscle that gets stronger with use, the right brain also gets stronger due to the activity of drawing.

 9. Develops focus

 Drawing requires extended periods of concentrated work.
 This practice builds our ability to focus on an activity.
 Focus is extremely important for meaningful progress and success in any activity.
 This ability is rare but a must-have in this fast paced world filled with constant distractions.